SSLyze410-SSLGrader-wCipherSuite-info/ssl-grader/README.md

 100% grading consists of 3 scoring sections and 1 non-scoring issue checker section.
 ====================================================================================
-1. Certificate amount to 30% maximum out of 100%
+1.	-Certificate amount to 30% maximum out of 100%
-       Pass will get 30%, failed is 0%
+       -Pass will get 30%, failed is 0%

-2. Protocol Support amount to 30% maximum out of 100% TLS1.3 and TLS1.2 both will get 30%, only TLS1.3 will get 20%
+2.	-Protocol Support amount to 30% maximum out of 100% -TLS1.3 and TLS1.2 both will get 30%, only TLS1.3 will get 20%
-       Older protocols such as TLS1.0 or SSLv3 will get -15% discount factor
+       -Older protocols such as TLS1.0 or SSLv3 will get -15% discount factor

-3. Cipher Suite (with Key Exchange) amount to 40% maximum out of 100% Secure status will get 40%
+3.	-Cipher Suite (with Key Exchange) amount to 40% maximum out of 100% -Secure status will get 40%
-       Recommended status will get 30%
+       -Recommended status will get 30%
-       Weak status will get 20%
+       -Weak status will get 20%
-       Insecure status will get -100% discount factor
+       -Insecure status will get -100% discount factor

-4. Known Issue detection amount to immediate failure amount to -199% out of 100% robot             Test a server for the ROBOT vulnerability. openssl_ccs       Test a server for the OpenSSL CCS Injection vulnerability (CVE-2014-0224). heartbleed        Test a server for the OpenSSL Heartbleed vulnerability. fallback          Test a server for the TLS_FALLBACK_SCSV mechanism to prevent downgrade attacks.
+4.	-Known Issue detection amount to immediate failure amount to -199% out of 100% -robot             Test a server for the ROBOT vulnerability.
+       -openssl_ccs       Test a server for the OpenSSL CCS Injection vulnerability (CVE-2014-0224).
+       -heartbleed        Test a server for the OpenSSL Heartbleed vulnerability.
+       -fallback          Test a server for the TLS_FALLBACK_SCSV mechanism to prevent downgrade attacks.
-       reneg             Test a server for for insecure TLS renegotiation and client-initiated renegotiation.
+       -reneg             Test a server for for insecure TLS renegotiation and client-initiated renegotiation.

 Total score = part 1(30%) + part 2(30%) + part 3(60%) + part 4 (discount percentage -199% if found)